Covariantly functorial wrapped Floer theory on Liouville sectors: Liouville sectors

+Note that these conditions imply, in particular, that $X$ is complete when equipped with the metric $\omega(\cdot,J\cdot)$.\footnote{A common equivalent formulation of the notion of bounded geometry is to ask that the curvature and all its derivatives be bounded, the metric be complete, and the injectivity radius be bounded from below.
+Bounded geometry in the sense of Definition \ref{bddgeodefn} clearly implies bounded geometry in this sense, but the converse is, while standard and well known, not completely trivial; for this reason, it is logically simpler to employ Definition \ref{bddgeodefn} as we have formulated it here.} \end{definition}

-The key to preventing holomorphic curves from escaping to infinity is \emph{monotonicity inequalities}, which, given a holomorphic curve $u:C\to X$ passing through a point $p$, give a lower bound on the area of $u(C)$ contained in the unit ball around $p$ (provided $u(\partial\Sigma)$ lies outside this ball).
-More precisely, this lower bound depends on the local geometry of $X$ (as an almost K\"ahler manifold) near $p$.
-To use monotonicity inequalities to effectively control holomorphic curves, we thus need to ensure that the target almost K\"ahler manifold has \emph{uniformly bounded geometry}.
-To apply monotonicity arguments to holomorphic curves with Lagrangian boundary conditions, one further needs to know that the Lagrangians in question also have bounded geometry (which, for a Lagrangian $L$, includes the assertion that $TL$ and $JTL$ are uniformly separated).
-As we observe below in Lemmas \ref{bddgeo} and \ref{domainacsbddgeo}, for Liouville sectors, almost complex structures of bounded geometry are easy to come by: any cylindrical $J$ has this property, and such $J$ will suffice for all of our arguments.
+To apply monotonicity arguments to holomorphic curves with Lagrangian boundary conditions, one further needs to know that the Lagrangians in question also have bounded (extrinsic) geometry; precisely, this means there exist charts as in Definition \ref{bddgeodefn} such that each $\varphi_\alpha^{-1}(L)$ is either empty or the intersection of $B(1)$ with a linear subspace.

+As we now observe in Lemmas \ref{bddgeo} and \ref{domainacsbddgeo} below, for Liouville sectors, almost complex structures of bounded geometry are easy to come by: any cylindrical $J$ has this property, and such $J$ will suffice for all of our arguments.
 Moreoever, cylindrical Lagrangians have bounded geometry with respect to such $J$, which is the only case we will need.

-For precise statements of the monotonicity inequalities which we will use, we refer the reader to Sikorav \cite[Propositions 4.3.1 and 4.7.2]{sikorav}.
-We now formulate the bounded geometry statements we need to make use of these monotonicity results.

 \begin{lemma} Let $X$ be a Liouville sector, and let $J$ be cylindrical.
-Then $(X,\omega,J)$ has uniformly bounded geometry.
+Then $(X,\omega,J)$ has bounded geometry.
 If $L$ is cylindrical at infinity, then the same is true for $(X,\omega,J;L)$. \end{lemma}